Deeka0/Binary_generator/README.md

 <b>Instructions</b>

 - Extract the zipped file you are provided with.
-- Install the required packages using `pip install -r requirements.txt`
+- Install the required packages using `pip install -r requirements.txt`.
-- Run the program using `python3 binary.py`
+- Run the program using `python3 binary.py`.

 <b>How it works:</b>